 Each of Vermont's 14 counties has a Family Court.
-The court is responsible for all family related legal matters.
+The court is responsible for all family-related legal matters.

 The superior courts in Washington State have exclusive jurisdiction for domestic relations cases.
-There are 29 superior court judicial districts in the 39 counties.
+There are 32 superior court judicial districts in the 39 counties.

 In November 2000, the voters passed a constitutional amendment to allow the Legislature to create separate family courts.
-There are now 35 family court judges who serve 26 family court circuits.
+There are now 47 family court judges who serve 27 family court circuits.

-Circuit courts have original jurisdiction in civil cases such as divorce, property division and child custody.
+Circuit courts have original jurisdiction in civil cases such as divorce, property division, and child custody.

-The district Courts are the trial courts of general, unlimited jurisdiction in the state.
+The district courts are the trial courts of general, unlimited jurisdiction in the state.
 The district judges preside over domestic relations matters.